yanisdiallo/yanisdiallo.github.io/research.md

         <ul>
             <li>Developing architectures that link visual entities in images and textual descriptions to knowledge databases</li>
             <li>Enabling semantic descriptions through ontology</li>
-            <li>Enhancing a robot's ability to interpret and communicate its understanding of the environment</li>
+            <li>Enhancing a robot\'s ability to interpret and communicate its understanding of the environment</li>
             <li>Improving multimedia data processing and semantic understanding for better human-robot interactions</li>
         </ul>
     </section>